 My journey to this point has been unorthodox, but now I’m proud to serve families, individuals, and business owners all over Connecticut doing exactly what I love to do, which is to help people live out the retirement of their dreams.
 I hope that you will allow us to do the same for you!

 Tap into the Fuchs Financial Virtual Learning Center.
 These free educational videos are available to anyone who wants to learn more about investing, taxes, retirement, and ultimately their legacy.
 To access the learning center, click the button below.

 Learn how how to take control and SECURE your 401(k) when leaving your job.

 This Guide Will Cover: • Options for your 401(k) • What to do with company stock • CARES Act 401(k) and IRA provisions • Concerns if you’ve been laid off or furloughed • Social Security claiming strategies • Ways to minimize your taxes

-If you think you are ready to discuss your retirement goals and future, please don’t hesitate to call us at (860) 461-1709 or click the button below to request a complimentary, no-obligation consultation.
+If you think you are ready to discuss your retirement goals and future, please don’t hesitate to call us at (860) 461-1709, Toll Free at (877) 940-1009, or click the button below to request a complimentary, no-obligation consultation.
 We look forward to hearing from you.